iagoleal/iagoleal.github.io/content/posts/recursion-schemes.md

 A special class of such are the divide-and-conquer algorithms, whose structure lend them to have elegant implementations as hylomorphisms.
-There are many examples such as merge sort, quick sort, convex hull and many others that can be written as a anamorphism that divides the input in a structured manner followed by a catamorphism that conquers the output from it.
+There are many examples such as merge sort, quick sort, convex hull and many others that can be written as an anamorphism that divides the input in a structured manner followed by a catamorphism that conquers the output from it.
 Please try to write any of these as a $\hylo$!
 If you pick your favorite algorithm,